flexera-public/policy_templates/operational/bill_processing_errors_notification/README.md

 ## What it does

-Collects all currently applied policies and raises an incident for any in an error state.
+Collects all bill connects and raises an incident for any in an error state.

 ## Functional Details

-This policy collects all currently applied policies and checks the state of the policies.
-If any are in `error` it will raise an incident and send an email.
+This policy collects all bill connects and checks the state of each bill connect.
+If any have invalid credentials or errors, it will raise an incident and send an email.

 ## Input Parameters